 The smeared-out Universe was therefore suddenly thrown into a very unlikely state – precisely the requirement to create our forward direction of time.

-The gravitational wave detected on 15 September 2015 came from merging black holes that briefly emitted 50 times the power of all the stars in the Universe combined
+The gravitational wave on 15 September 2015 came from merging black holes that emitted 50 times the power of all the stars in the Universe

 In a galaxy far, far away, at a time when Earth boasted nothing more complex than a bacterium, two monster black holes were locked in a death spiral.